M-earnest/GitHub_practice/_sources/content/github_tutorial_collab.md

 A pull request lets you propose changes from your fork back to the original repository so they can be reviewed, discussed, and merged.

 - Go to your forked repository on GitHub
-- GitHub should show a banner that says "Compare & pull request".
+- GitHub should show how many commits your repo is behind/ahead.
+Next to this you'll find the `contribute` button.
 Click it
-- Confirm that the pull request will go from your fork to the host’s main repository
+- Click `Open pull request`
 - Fill in the pull request form: Add a meaningful title + desription

 <figure>